Ninjalah/SaibaRobo/README.md

 Terminatron
 * **Combat**: Can only use melee (pick up other weapons?)

 * **AI**: The mission is to destroy the player and nothing else, and will relentlessly pursue.
-Breaks doors when moving through them.
+Breaks doors when moving through them while pursuing the player.

 * **Combat/AI**: At 10% health, a servo motor connection is damaged, disabling the Terminatron's legs, arms, or head.
   * **If legs disabled**: Crawls after player using arms, has reduced speed.